Shadowcraft Program Details

 FACILITIES

 Our campus includes Cedar Lodge, an indoor classroom and meeting space, as well as several outdoor classroom areas and surrounding natural areas.
-There are porta-potties on the property.
+There are bathrooms on the property.
 Linne Doran has limited cell reception and no internet access.

-Participants will camp on our property from Tuesday to Sunday for sessions 1 and 2.
+Participants will camp on our property from Sunday to Saturday for sessions 1 and 2.
 Accommodations are rustic: there are simple campsites, potable water, and firewood provided.

 FOOD

 Dinners are provided on all in-person class days.
-Please bring breakfast, lunch and snack food for each class day (5 breakfasts and 5 lunches for sessions 1 and 2).
+Please bring breakfast, lunch and snack food for each class day (6 breakfasts and 6 lunches for sessions 1 and 2).
 Hot water will be available in the morning for tea, oatmeal, instant meals, etc. You may bring your own stove and cooking utensils if you wish to cook your own breakfast.
 Your lunch should be packable and not require any cooking.

 We will have some cooler space available to participants but you are encouraged to focus on items that do not need refrigeration, or bring your own cooler if possible.
 Please store food in your vehicle while you are at Linne Doran.